Anstiuk2412/MysqlReactExpressReduxKnex/README.md

-# Simple Abstract Framework by Node JS
+# Simple Abstract API Framework and frontend reactive library
 *by Anastiuk*

 ### At first you need install correct version node.js